 Take these steps to become a student at Lakeshore Technical College.

-- Complete and submit the International Student Application form and pay the $30 application fee (U.S. dollars).
+- Complete and submit the International Student Application form and pay the $100 per year Program Application Administrative Fee (U.S. dollars).

 - Submit proof of English language proficiency (with your International Student Application) for Writing, Reading, speaking, and listening skills by providing a copy of the TOEFL (Test of English as a Foreign Language) or by completing this exam at an official test center in the United States or your home country.
 (Please note: The TOEFL is not required for applicants whose native language is English.)

 - Computer-based TOEFL - 213